ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 !!! important
     Don’t use guessable uuid if you do not rely on JWT to sign parameters or you could face customer impersonation.

-## Messaging Mode Features
+## RingCX Messaging Mode Features

-When the Engage Messaging source is configured in Messaging mode (not Live Chat), the Chat won’t be synchronous anymore.
+When the RingCX Messaging source is configured in Messaging mode (not Live Chat), the Chat won’t be synchronous anymore.
 The differences with the Live Chat mode are the following:

 * No more “connected” or “disconnected” events.
 Meaning that a conversation can last for days without any interruption.
 * Closing an intervention won’t end the conversation, but a conversation can be locked and unlocked.